Third ventricular pilocytic astrocytoma

 Headaches for several months, with vomiting for 2 days and a seizure promoting review in the Emergency room.

 Centered on the 3rd ventricle is a mass lesion that is iso-intense to grey-matter on T1 weighted imaging and hyperintense on T2.
 There is not significant diffusion restriction, but there is avid peripheral enhancement that has a foliated pattern.

-The differential diagnosis for this lesion include the supratentorial counterparts of the commoner childhood intracranial tumours, e.g. supratentorial pilocytic astrocytoma and supratentorial ependymoma as well as supratentorial PNET.
+The differential diagnosis for this lesion include the supratentorial counterparts of the commoner childhood intracranial tumors, e.g. supratentorial pilocytic astrocytoma and supratentorial ependymoma as well as supratentorial PNET.

-Atypical teratorhabdoid tumours (ATRTs) may also have similar appearances although they are usually larger and don't sit within the ventricle.
+Atypical teratorhabdoid tumors (ATRTs) may also have similar appearances although they are usually larger and don't sit within the ventricle.

-Biopsy confirmed that this tumour was a supratentorial pilocytic astrocytoma and chemotherapy and radiotherapy were followed by surgical resection (which was near-complete).
+Biopsy confirmed that this tumor was a supratentorial pilocytic astrocytoma and chemotherapy and radiotherapy were followed by surgical resection (which was near-complete).